 Your ideal arsenal is going to be very personalized and dependent upon several factors.
-This guide goes over the considerations you need to understand first before building your shopping list.
+This guide goes over the considerations you need to understand before building your shopping list.

 How important is internet access to you?

 Do you NEED to be online at certain hours of the day to work or attend classes?
-Are you addicted to social media, streaming video or playing online games?
+Are you addicted to social media, streaming videos, or playing online games?

 Or are your mobile internet access needs more flexible?